kevinrm5/ProdCatalog/README.md

 # Product Management Console App

 ## 📌 Overview
 This console application reads product data from a CSV file, processes it, and sends it to an API for storage.
 It also handles database migrations and ensures the data is inserted correctly.
+Additionally, a test project is included to run unit tests for the application's functionality.

 ---

 ## 🛠️ Setup Instructions

-### **1️⃣ Add the `test.csv` File**
+### **1⃣ Add the `TestExampleFile.csv` File**
-Create a `test.csv` file in the **root directory** of the project with the following format:
+Create a `TestExampleFile.csv` file in the **root directory** of the project with the following format:

 ```csv
 ProductName,ProductCode,CategoryName,CategoryCode